 ‘It will still be valid this summer and during the period of Brexit negotiations.
 After that it will depend on what agreement the UK reaches with the EU.
 ‘If you don’t already have a card it’s a good idea to apply for one.
 In normal circumstances they’re valid for five years, but it’s not yet clear whether that will be still be the case.’

 Does this mean I’ll still have to pay mobile roaming charges?

-‘Politicians in the EU have been keen to completely eliminate roaming fees – ie the additional cost for texting, calling and surfing the internet – in Europe.
-This was set to happen on 15 June 2017.
-However it’s not yet clear what effect Britain’s exit from the EU will have on this move.
+‘Politicians in the EU have been keen to completely eliminate roaming fees in Europe – ie the additional cost for texting, calling and surfing the internet – and this will happen on 15 June 2017.
+UK residents will benefit from this move in the short term as EU law will still be in place but it’s not yet clear what will happen once Britain leaves the union.